HubbleCommand/HubbleCommand.github.io/_posts/2024-06-09-jekyll-components.md

 Whenever one of the thumbnails is clicked, it changes the `src` of the `<iframe>`.

 This has improved the loading of quite a few pages significantly.

+> 2025-04-11: Some things I didn't like about the component:
+	it wasn't using the primary thumbnail, there was no title, and the layout wasn't great.
+	So, I completely reworked it to include these elements.